rtgodwin/rtgodwin.github.io/dnd/session4.md

 ## Being followed

-- Player notices someone watching / following them.
-Recedes into shadows.
-- *Contact* nods at a guard.
-- Board the ship.
+Group make a perception check.
+DC 16: Further along as the alleys grow darker you notice someone following you.
+(Jareth).

+## To the Black Swan

+You meet Baziff Elest at Alline’s Way near Dock Street.

+> “You’re just on-time/late.
+Come this way.
+Quickly!
+Captain Blackthorn is not one to be kept waiting!”

+> As you walk he reminds you that his finders fee is 10% and that he won't argue this in front of Captain Blackthorn.

+> The Black Swan is a sleek, two-masted ship with a dark, weathered hull and black sails adorned with a faintly visible silver swan emblem.
+The ship's deck is well-maintained, with neatly coiled ropes and organized cargo.
 Sailors glance at you with ambivalence, ignoring you mostly.
-- Small ship, a little bigger than the Nonsuch.
-- Descend into the lower cabin.
-It is very tight
+Baziff nods at a crew member standing guard.
+You descend into the lower cabin.

+## Captain Blackthorn
+Captain Morlina Blackthorn sits behind a desk, raven-black hair tied back in a neat braid.
+A jagged scar cuts across her weather-beaten face, hinting at past battles and close encounters with death.
+Clad in worn leather armor adorned with trinkets from her travels, she carries a cutlass on her hip, its hilt encrusted with jewels.

+_Persuasion checks at disadvantage._

+> “(You're late!)
+(You're on time) and my time is valuable.
+Let's make this quick.
+What is it you wish to sell?”

+_A dwarf named Haldor Iron-Eye waddles over and examines the contraband.
+Minutes pass, Haldor whispers to Captain Blathorn._

+> These bars are of course stamped Neverwinter and can only be sold in Neverwinter.
+Luckily for you I have a ship and I can sail these stolen items there myself, but I must be paid for my time and for the risk I must take.
+I can offer you 500 gp.
+The paintings, alas, are fake, but nonetheless I can offer you 200 gp for the lot.

+> Who is paying attention?
+Make an insight check against Morlina's Deception +8.
+Call her out/ persuade -> 800 gp each.

+> "There is of course the matter of the finders fee.
+Baziff, how much are you owed?"
+She tosses Baziff 10%.

+### Contraband
+- 15 - 10lb. silver bars (50 gp ea., 750 gp total)
+- 4 paintings (300 gp ea.).
+The paintings were created by the renowned Elven artist, Elandrial Silverbrush.
+- 1950 gp total.

 # Day 2

-Word begins to spread throughout Waterdeep that a group of adventurers helped Volothamp Geddarm and rescued Renaer Neverember.
-Within days, faction representatives begin to approach the characters and try to recruit them.
+> Word begins to spread throughout Waterdeep that a group of adventurers helped Volothamp Geddarm and rescued Renaer Neverember.
+Within days, faction representatives are going to begin to approach you to try to recruit you.

 ## Morning: